 3. Accessible Help, at All Times

 When most people learn to ride a bike, they want someone there to walk with them for a bit before they feel confident enough to push off and start pedaling solo.
 Although the risks of failure aren’t quite the same with call center agent coaching, good coaches let reps know that they always have readily available lifelines.

 A.I. helps agents stay focused because they’re not worried about what might happen if things go wrong.
 Think about it.
 If an agent needs to deescalate a call and they automatically get suggestions on how to, there’s no unknown.
-This means your coaching is always front and center.
+This means your coaching and call quality monitoring is always front and center.

 With A.I., agents will unnecessarily call for the help of supervisors less often.
 With A.I., agents will be more likely to provide accurate answers when clients inevitably ask those “gotcha” questions.

 4. Performance Data

 Performance data isn’t just there to tell managers who to promote and who to reprimand.
 Data can also keep agents motivated to perform by comparing them to their colleagues in a non-threatening, gamified way.
 Data and gamification are tenants of great call center coaching.